 Similar to the date format, the same applies here.
 I recommend the third option where the time is written out using the 24-hour clock.
 For example, 14:30.

 To be honest, I have not yet been able to think of a good reason why this setting exists and which parts any changes would affect.
 But since we are in Europe, our week starts on Monday.

 Now we move on to the next categories in the WordPress settings

 This option is left over from an era when not every watch was connected to the internet!
 You were able to publish posts here automatically by sending an email to the system.
 This function is usually no longer needed as you can also administrate your website with your smartphone.
 You can even use the WordPress app to do this.

-Here you define what your home page looks like.
-Remember: we defined "homepage" in the first part of this series.
-This can be a static site like "about me" or a "post page", a special page in the WordPress system that lists your blog posts.
-If you don't want to create any blog posts at all, I recommend a static site.
-If you have added pages on at a later date, you can determine here which page should be your home page.
+This is where you define what your home page looks like.
+Remember: the "homepage" from the first part of this series.
+This can be a static site like an "about me" or the "posts page" - a special site in the WordPress system that lists your blog posts.
+If you don't want to create blog posts at all, I recommend a static site .
+Once you've created sites (later), you can specify here which of these sites should be your home page.

-You also define how many blog posts should be displayed one below the other on the posts page.
+You also define how many blog posts should be displayed below each other on the post page.
 I recommend a number between five and ten.
-For my website, seven is a good average.
-Then it looks like this: www.johannesmairhofer.de/magazin.
-Here you see that my "homepage" is the page "Johannes", my "post page" is the page "magazine".
-I have listed seven posts one below the other and only "excerpt" of each post is shown.
-Displaying the whole text can make the page appear confusing and very much depends on the theme used.
-For this reason I recommend only showing an "excerpt".
+On my website, seven has turned out to be a good average.
+It looks like this: www.johannesmairhofer.de/magazin.
+Here it becomes already clear, my "homepage" is the site "Johannes", my "contribution side" is the site "magazine" and I have seven contributions under each other listed, which are indicated in each case as "short version".
+Displaying the whole text directly here can quickly become confusing and depends very much on the chosen Theme .
+My recommendation is therefore "Abstract".